 The literature has typically considered two versions of the exit from the policy expansion.
-First, a stochastic exit: in each period the expected continuation probability of the fiscal expansion is constant so that there is an uncertain final date but a constant mean duration of T periods.
+First, a stochastic exit: in each period the continuation probability of the fiscal expansion is constant so that there is an uncertain final date but a constant mean duration of T periods.
 Second, a deterministic exit: the expansion continues for a known duration of T periods.
-In both experiments the expected net present value of the fiscal expenditure is the same (from the vantage point of the initial period).
+In both experiments the expected value of the fiscal expenditure is the same (from the vantage point of the initial period).
 Further the analysis is conducted in a linear model.
-A priori one would thus anticipate that the impact multiplier under a deterministic peg would be very similar to that under a stochastic peg with the same expected duration.
+A priori one would thus anticipate that the impact multiplier under a deterministic peg would be similar to that under a stochastic peg with the same expected duration.
 For example, Christiano, Eichenbaum, and Rebelo (2011) transition without comment from stochastic to deterministic exit as they move from a labor-only model to a model that includes physical capital.

 In contrast, the contribution of this paper is to demonstrate it matters quantitatively how the exit from the joint monetary fiscal expansion is modeled.
-For example in a labor-only model and an expansion of duration T=6, the stochastic exit multiplier is 4.90, while the deterministic exit multiplier is 1.09.
-As we increase T, the stochastic exit multiplier becomes unboundedly positive, and then reverses to become unboundedly negative.
+For example in a labor-only model and an expansion of duration T = 6, the stochastic exit multiplier is 4.90, while the deterministic exit multiplier is 1.09.
+As we increase T, the stochastic exit multiplier approaches an asymptote and becomes unboundedly positive, but then reverses to become unboundedly negative.
 In contrast, the deterministic exit multiplier is a smooth and modestly increasing function of T. Similar results arise in a model with physical capital.
-Using the parameterization in Christiano, Eichenbaum, and Rebelo (2011) and with T=4, the deterministic exit multiplier is 2.3, while the stochastic exit multiplier is 66.9.
+Using the parameterization in Christiano, Eichenbaum, and Rebelo (2011) and with T = 4, the deterministic exit multiplier is 2.3, while the stochastic exit multiplier is 66.9 (!).
 Evidently, the manner of exit from the expansion is of critical importance.

 The explanation for our key finding is related to Jensen's inequality.
 The deterministic exit fiscal multiplier is a convex function of the duration of the stimulus at constant interest rates.
 Intuitively, the fiscal multiplier under a stochastic exit averages the deterministic multipliers across all possible durations.
-It then follows from the strong convexity that this mean multiplier is much larger than the multiplier evaluated at the mean.1
+It then follows from the strong convexity that this mean multiplier is much larger than the multiplier evaluated at the mean.
+Essentially, the stochastic exit multiplier can be strongly influenced by the low probability event of the monetary-fiscal expansion lasting for a very long time.
+In that event, the fiscal multiplier in the linearized model is extremely large.
+But the approximation error from a linearized solution is also large in this event.
+In line with findings by Braun and Waki (2010), we document that the linear stochastic exit multiplier can be very inaccurate when compared to the true nonlinear multiplier, while the corresponding linear deterministic exit multiplier in our model environment remains accurate.